awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.Hadoop.md

 1. Add your source HDFS service to the project\.

    Use the `AddSourceClusterHDFS` command to connect the source HDFS service\.
-Make sure that you provide values for the following mandatory parameters: `-user`, `-password`, `-cluster`, `-name`, and `-port`\.
+Make sure that you provide values for the following mandatory parameters: `user`, `password`, `cluster`, `name`, and `port`\.
 Other parameters are optional\.

    Make sure that your user has the required permissions to migrate data from your source HDFS service\.
-For more information, see [Permissions for using HDFS as a source](#CHAP_Source.Hadoop.Permissions)\.
+For more information, see [Permissions for using Hive as a source](#CHAP_Source.Hadoop.Permissions)\.

    The following code example creates a tunnel for AWS SCT to work with your Apache HDFS service\.
 This example uses the `HADOOP_SOURCE` source cluster that you created before\.